 Power system courses covering topics such as three-phase power, load flow and reactive compensation, protective relaying, symmetrical components, transmission line theory, power system transients, dynamic stability, and power system electromagnetics

 Internships and experience in the technical areas and software listed in the Job Description section

 Engineer In Training (EIT) certification, with the expectation to work toward professional engineering registration (PE)

 At POWER Engineers, you can have a rewarding career on every level.
 Our philosophy is simple: Do Good.
 Have Fun.
 Build Success.

 You’ll work on fun and challenging projects and initiatives.
 You’ll have the chance to make a positive impact on society and the environment.
 And you’ll find the support, coaching and training it takes to advance your career.

 Since we’re employee-owned, we get to make POWER a great place to work.
-That includes providing competitive compensation, professional development, and a full benefits package:
+That includes providing competitive compensation, professional development and a full benefit package:

 Vacation/Paid Sick Leave

 POWER is a fun engineering firm.
 That might seem contradictory to some, but it works for us!

 DOE Salary: The pay range for this position is $65-75k per year; however, base pay may be higher or lower depending on the candidate's job-related knowledge, skills, and experience.
 This figure does not include additional compensation such as health benefits, vacation, 401k, etc.